City health plan FAQ for new members

 How do I submit supporting documents for my eligible dependents?

 First, submit your NYCAPS ESS application.
 You must do so before submitting documents.
 To submit supporting documents to the DOE, use your DOE email address and email the documents to: HRconnectBenefax@schools.nyc.gov.
+The DOE's HR Connect Portal also allows users to upload supporting documents directly.
+See step-by-step instructions on how to submit documents online.

 If I get married or have a child in the future, how will I add new dependents to my existing health care plan?